mendes5/react-webgpu/README.md

 return <button onClick={toggle}>Toggle shader</button>;
 ```

-The actual code is a bit larger than that but the principle is the same: We are writting fully declarative code, we say we want a shader or another based on a toggle that is just a react hook controlled by an html button.
+The actual code is a bit larger than that but the principle is the same: We are writing fully declarative code, we say we want a shader or another based on a toggle that is just a react hook controlled by an html button.

-Try doing that in any other engine, (it might be easier actually), but this was pulled off with just a thin reactive wrapper arround the WebGPU API instead of megabytes of code, you also **cannot** get more declarative than this.
+Try doing that in any other engine, (it might be easier actually), but this was pulled off with just a thin reactive wrapper around the WebGPU API instead of megabytes of code, you also **cannot** get more declarative than this.

-One might say that I have the entire ReactJS working for me, but then again, that is actually the thing possibiliting this programming paradigm, it could probably be its own programming language optimized for fast compare between GC-managed values for efficient memoization.
+One might say that I have the entire ReactJS working for me, but then again, that is actually the thing allowing this programming paradigm, it could probably be its own programming language optimized for fast compare between GC-managed values for efficient memoization.
 But that is a project for another day...

 We are juggling like 3-5 concepts at any given time inside those components, like:

 - Adding the button that changes the shader
 - Creating the GPU resources, shaders/pipelines/command buffers/encoders
 - Scheduling code to run per frame
-- Doing the actual switch betwen shaders
+- Doing the actual switch between shaders

-> What about separation of concers?
+> What about separation of concerns?

 We probably should have it still, but being able to keep everything related to a piece of behavior inside a single component looks and feel so natural after you write a couple of those.

-Imagine, being a game engine dev, and needing the mouse position inside some random shader uniform, you are right in the code that does the upload, but you can't just grab the mouse position out of thin air, you need to talk a bit to some `AbstractHDISystem` in order to get the actual value, after some testing and bug fixing you finnaly get the mouse position.
+Imagine, being a game engine dev, and needing the mouse position inside some random shader uniform, you are right in the code that does the upload, but you can't just grab the mouse position out of thin air, you need to talk a bit to some `AbstractHDISystem` in order to get the actual value, after some testing and bug fixing you finally get the mouse position.

-Here you would just `useCursorPostion()` inside the component.
+Here you would just `useCursorPosition()` inside the component.

 I think [@mxstbr](https://twitter.com/mxstbr/status/993455977008594944?s=20) puts it better.